 Jenna L. Merenstein, Ph.D.

 I obtained a B.S. in Psychology from Colorado State University and Ph.D. in Cognitive Neuroscience from Dr. Lani Bennett's Laboratory of Aging and Neurocognitive Imaging at the University of California, Riverside.
 Currently, I am a Postdoctoral Scholar in Dr. Dave Madden's laboratory at Duke University Medical Center.
 My postdoctoral work is funded by an F32 National Research Service Award from the National Institute on Aging (NIA).
-In the next stage of my career goal, I aim to establish my own laboratory investigating the neurobiological substrates of healthy cognitive aging and they differ from Alzheimer's disease.
+In the next stage of my career, I aim to establish my own laboratory investigating the neurobiological substrates of healthy cognitive aging and they differ from Alzheimer's disease.

 Address